inveniosoftware/docs-invenio-rdm/docs/features/index.md

 - **Permission system** InvenioRDM supports advanced customizations to the permission system for e.g. IP-based access control.

+- **Persistent identifiers** Use the built-in support for DOIs, or add your own persistent identifier providers for other schemes.

 ### APIs and interoperability

 - **REST API** InvenioRDM exposes a strong versioned REST API for all operations